Bullnose: Uses

 A bullnose profile is used both for safety and decorative effect, as an alternative to a flat-edged chamfer.
 It is variously added to construction materials with tools such as a mill, plane, and bit in a shaper or router.

 Trim with a bullnose profile is used to provide a smooth, rounded edge for countertops, staircase steps, building corners, or other construction.
 Masonry units such as bricks, concrete masonry units, or structural glazed facing tiles may be ordered from manufacturers with bullnosed edges and corners.

 The standard bullnose terminology refers to a one-quarter profile; two adjacent quarter profiles constitute a half bullnose.
-Rather than being machined from a single piece of material, a half bullnose may be created by bonding to one-quarter bullnoses together.
+Rather than being machined from a single piece of material, a half bullnose may be created by bonding two one-quarter bullnoses together.

 In the image above, quarter-bullnose tile is used adjacent to a square-edged piece of field tile to create a finished edge — note that the top trim strip bears a quarter-bullnose on both its edge and end.